adityasangani/Notes/LLD.md

 ![image](https://github.com/user-attachments/assets/6180a661-b80d-4bc2-8132-cac6e64d9186)

-# 3.Observer Design Pattern - Walmart Interview Question
+# 3. Observer Design Pattern - Walmart Interview Question
 Question: Implement "Notify Me" under a product (say iPhone) in Amazon website.
 We have to send a notification to all those that have clicked Notify Me whenever that product comes back for sale.
 ![image](https://github.com/user-attachments/assets/be4976c6-adc8-47f6-9062-d598f208a2a5)